 Adopted: November 1985

-- With the emphasis on guarantees for the individual and social rights of the people as provided in the Universal Declaration of Human Rights’ as for example the right of religious and denominational freedoms and the prohibition of any form of the inquisition of beliefs, which are necessary for the preservation of the dignity and worth of human persons.
+- With the emphasis on guarantees for the individual and social rights of the people as provided in the Universal Declaration of Human Rights for example, the right of religious and denominational freedoms and the prohibition of any form of the inquisition of beliefs, which are necessary for the preservation of the dignity and worth of human persons.

 - With the specification that, in view of the respect it has for all religions and denominations, under no circumstance is any religion or denomination recognized as possessing special privileges or rights, rejecting all forms of discrimination against the followers of different religions and denominations.

 Specifies the relations of the Provisional Government of the Democratic Islamic Republic of Iran with religion and denomination within the framework of the program of the provisional Government and documents previously approved by this Council, as specified below.

 - All forms of discrimination against the followers of various religions and denominations in the enjoyment of their individual and social rights are prohibited.
-No citizens shall enjoy any privileges or be subject to any deprivations in respect of nomination for election, suffrage, employment, education, becoming a judge of any other individual or social rights, for the reason of belief or non-belief in a particular religion or denomination.
+No citizens shall enjoy any privileges or be subject to any deprivations in respect of nomination for election, suffrage, employment, education, or becoming a judge of any other individual or social rights for the reason of belief or non-belief in a particular religion or denomination.

 - Any form of compulsory religious and ideological teaching and any compulsion or practice or non-practice of religious rituals and customs is forbidden.
 The right of all religions and denominations to teach, proselytize, and freely perform their rituals and traditions, and the respect and security of all places belonging to them, are guaranteed.

 - The jurisdiction of judicial authorities is not based upon their religious or ideological stance, and laws not formulated within the legislative institution of the land will have no official sanction or validity.

 - Religious, denominational, and ideological inquisitions by government authorities and public institutions associated with the government are prohibited in any form.

 This declaration, comprising an introduction and four articles, was unanimously approved at the session of November 12, 1985, of the National Council of Resistance.